 The peak of the spring cherry blossom season is earlier in the south (Okinawa) where flowers open in mid/late January peaking early February.

 In Tokyo however the spring cherry blossom season is from late March to early April.
 Even more further North (Sapporo), the season starts in the first week of May.
-There is another factor to consider if you want to see these magnificent trees in flower, and that is the duration of the flowering season.
+There is another factor to consider, if you want to see these magnificent trees in flower, also consider the duration of the flowering season.
 From first opening to peak in the south it is about two weeks, whereas in Sapporo is just 3-4 days and its all over.
-It is a national event each year as the news follows the blossom's progress South to North and reports on the relative performance each year.
+The Cherry Blossom progress is a national event each year as the news follows the blossom's progress South to North and reports on the relative performance each year.